Classical Optimizers for Noisy Intermediate-Scale Quantum Devices: Discussion

 \section{Discussion}

-Much work is being dedicated to improving the VQE quantum circuits (depth, CNOT count, ansatz etc.) and to demonstrate science results on NISQ hardware.
-The need for noise-aware minimizers has been previously acknowledged, but its magnitude may have been understated.
-In fact, our study indicates that using a classical optimizer that is not noise-aware would make it the weakest link in the VQE chain: {\it use of specialized noise robust optimizers is essential on NISQ hardware}.
+A lot of research is spent on improving VQE quantum circuits to demonstrate science results on NISQ hardware.
+The need for noise-aware minimizers has been acknowledged, but its magnitude may have been understated.
+Our study indicates that using a classical optimizer that is not noise-aware would make it the weakest link in the VQE chain: {\it use of specialized noise robust optimizers is essential on NISQ hardware}.

-Our evaluations of the noise-aware optimizers we collected (and rewrote in some cases) into {\sc scikit-quant} indicate that: \begin{itemize}[leftmargin=*] \item When solving noise-free optimization problems, SciPy optimizers such as BFGS or Cobyla are fastest by far.
+Our evaluations further indicate that: \begin{itemize}[leftmargin=*] \item For noise-free optimization, SciPy optimizers such as BFGS or Cobyla are fastest by far.
 They do fail in the presence of even small noise, to the point of becoming unusable. \item When decent parameter bounds are available, ImFil is preferable, followed by NOMAD.
 When tight bounds are available, SnobFit should be considered.
-A composition of optimizers works best for final solution quality, e.g.\ running ImFil first to derive tight bounds for SnobFit. \item When high quality initial parameters are available, trust region methods such as PyBobyqa are fastest and preferable, followed by NOMAD and to a lesser extent SnobFit.
-ImFil is not sensitive to the value of the initial solution. \item Taking performance data into account does not change the above recommendations.
-We do note that some optimizers are adaptive and properly reduce the number of evaluations in the presence of noise, e.g.\ ImFil and NOMAD. \item When examining control over the number of iterations and search strategy (balancing solution quality, execution time, and premature convergence), ImFil provides direct control over scales and searches.
-For the others, only limited control is possible by tweaking the convergence criteria, (attenuated) step sizes, points in the local model, or overall budget. \end{itemize}
+A composition of optimizers works best for final solution quality. \item When high quality initial parameters are available, trust region methods such as PyBobyqa are fastest and preferable, followed by NOMAD and to a lesser extent SnobFit.
+ImFil is not very sensitive to the value of the initial solution. \item Taking performance data into account does not change the above recommendations.
+We do note that some optimizers are adaptive and properly reduce the number of evaluations in the presence of noise, e.g.\ ImFil and NOMAD. \item To balance solution quality, execution time, and premature convergence, ImFil provides direct control over scales and searches.
+For the others, only limited control is possible by tweaking the convergence criteria, (attenuated) step sizes, points in the local model, and/or overall budget. \end{itemize}

+There are strong convergence requirements on the minimizer in terms of distance to the global minimum~\cite{McClean2015}, but also constraints on the number of evaluations before convergence as e.g.\ calibrations may drift.
+The optimizer may need to find gradients on a surface with many local minima due to the noise, and do so with the least number of iterations possible.
+The ansatz in VQE directly drives the optimization surface and influences the noise (e.g.\ through circuit depth), thus our study provides important feedback for practical ansatz design.